liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step5-map-identities.md

 # Step 5: Map identities of Box accounts to Microsoft 365 accounts

-Identity Mapping is when you match the user and group identities that have access to your source environment (in this case Box) and map those identities to Microsoft 365 user and group identities.
+Identity Mapping is the process of matching the domain, user, and group identities in the source to those in Microsoft 365.
 This process is important to migration.
 If identities aren't properly set up before migration, it can result in users losing access to content.
 It can also result in file metadata being incorrect at the destination.

 To map your identities, select **Map identities** from the menu bar on the **User migrations** tab.